-4. Once you earn the companion pass, it’s good for the rest of the current calendar year and the entire next year.
+4. Once you earn the regular companion pass, it’s good for the rest of the current calendar year and the entire next year.

-There’s no limit to the number of times you can use your companion pass — but just keep in mind that you and your companion must fly together when you use it.
+There’s no limit to the number of times you can use your Companion Pass — but just keep in mind that you and your companion must fly together when you use it.

 Whether you pay with cash or your Southwest Rapid Rewards points, you can use the pass to get an additional ticket for your lucky chosen one — for free.